saveitforparts/Carryout-Rotor/README.md

 This is based roughly on my Carryout-Radio-Telescope project, adapted as a satellite tracking rotor.

-The carryout_rotor.py program acts as an interface between The Winegard Carryout and Gpredict (or possibly other hamlib / rotctld compatible programs).
+The carryout_rotor.py program acts as an interface between a Winegard Carryout and Gpredict (or possibly other hamlib / rotctld compatible programs).
 Commands to get and set position are converted to Winegard firmware commands.
 Currently only "p", "P <X Y>", and "S" are implemented.